 The simplest way to find out what drives your audience is to run a survey.
-First, come up with questions relevant to your MVP that touch on the above motivation points.
+First, come up with the questions relevant to your MVP, questions that incorporate the above motivation points.
 Once you’re ready, there are various ways you can market your survey.
-If you have the budget, you might opt to hire a market research agency.
-Alternatively, you can create an online form and send it to your subscribers, as well as run social media ads to spread the word.
+If you have the budget, you might opt out to hire a market research agency.
+Alternatively, you can create an online form and send it to your subscribers, as well as running social media ads to spread the word.

-There are many factors that influence consumer choices, but arguably two that rule the roost.
+There are many factors which influence consumer choices, but, arguably, only two that rule the roost.

 At a base level, there is the company itself and its general marketing, including how trustworthy they are perceived to be.
 The top three trust-builders in marketing are: